 5. Make sure import documents are accurate and complete.
 At best, inaccurate, incomplete documents delay shipments for days or even weeks.
 At worst, your company may be subject to audits or fines for failing to correctly classify and value imported merchandise.
 Ultimately, you are responsible for paperwork—not your broker.
 Having accurate and complete documentation also improves the efficiency of import logistics staff and customs brokers.
 Use a system of checks and balances to make sure documents are complete and accurate.
 Integrating technology systems with trading partners can help flow data through the import and documentation process, reducing manual re-keying errors.

-6. Integrate the clearance process with your brokers.
+6. Integrate the customs clearance process with your brokers.
 Automating the import process allows you to connect with brokers electronically.
 As a result, you can streamline pre-customs and customs entries with CF 3461 and CF 7501 transactions, and maintain a complete audit trail for each shipment.
 Simplifying the process with brokers not only reduces delays at the border, but also offers an excellent opportunity to negotiate transaction cost reductions for each import shipment.

 7. Tame transportation costs.
 Higher-than-expected transportation costs top the list of landed cost discrepancies.
 Be sure to accurately calculate the total cost of shipments based on contracted rates and applicable governing rules tariffs.
 Actively managing transportation costs and optimizing carrier selection decisions allows companies to reduce costs by 5 percent or more.